kinkalow/fuseq/README.md

 fuseq command requires two arguments.
 The first argument specifies the output root directory of Genomon (genomon_root_dir).
-The second argument specifies a fuseq output root directory for storing a breakpoint information, a working directory, etc.
+The second argument specifies a fuseq output root directory primarily for storing a breakpoint information file.
-For more information about the output structure, see the output section.
+For more information about the fuseq output structure, see the output section.

 ```bash
 $ fuseq <genomon_root_dir> <fuseq_root_dir>
 ```

-A Input file can be modified by an option.
+An input data can be modified by an option.
 The default input file is fusion gene detection file with filtering (merge_fusionfusion_filt.txt).
 It is in a sample directory in \<genomon_root_dir/post_analysis\>.
 If multiple sample directories exist, all fusion files in the samples are treated as input data.
-To input a specific file instead of all files, use the following option.
+However, the next option changes the input to a specific file instead of all files.

 ```bash
 # The target is a user-specified file